MarkBenjamins/NHL-Stenden-Python-course-programming-exercises/Week 1/README.md

 Sweden
 ```

 Now try to print every country in reverse order(from right to left).
 You can use a loop of your choice.
-The output will be;
+The output will be:

 ```
 Sweden